Avaiga/taipy-doc/docs/manuals/core/config/advanced-config.md

 # Python code configuration

-The configuration (for all your data nodes, tasks, pipelines, scenarios, etc.) can be defined directly using Python code.
+The configuration (for all your data nodes, tasks, scenarios, etc.) can be defined directly using Python code.
 This configuration can be done using methods from the `Config^` class.
 This Python configuration is meant to be used during the application development phase.
 It overrides the default configuration: if some values are not provided, the default configuration applies.